For Christian Prayer

 Love God, Love your neighbor

 We are commanded to love God and to love our neighbors (Matthew 22:37-39).
 These are relational issues requiring communication or prayer!
 The church today is very successful in its efforts to promote evangelism.
 Unfortunately, because she does not teach loving God first and foremost, most ministries lack power, persistence and clear direction because they do not understand abiding oneness.
 Praying privately enables the practitioner proximity to God through the Prayer Column, where there is abundance in power, love and a sound mind.

 Scripture is telling us that abiding oneness is happening from the top down, but it goes deeper into whether you exercise your son-ship from the bottom up.
 (It's) all about advancing into the proximity of God.

 Just because one can cite Scripture that suggests that one is “in the spirit,” it does not follow that one really understands the nature of abiding “oneness.”
 Remember that most of our lives are lived in the vanity of our thoughts, which babble onward from daybreak to sunset, hardly visiting the divine places of the heart.
 For example, in John 10:3, 9 we read, “The sheep hear [the shepherd’s] voice ... [and they] will go in and out and find pasture.”
 If you are born again, you are not “unborn” so that you may go “out” again from relationship with Christ.
-By the blood of Jesus, the Breath God has saved and cleansed you, and you are not required by Jesus Christ’s words to go in and out of your cleansed condition.
+By the blood of Jesus, by the Breath of God we are saved and cleansed, and you are not required by Jesus Christ’s words to go in and out of your cleansed condition.
 Jesus suggests a deeper principle in this swinging gate parable.
-It has little to do with our thought life, the thinking process, This parable places us at the gates of prayer!
+It has little to do with our thought life, the thinking process.
+This parable places us at the gates of prayer!

 The focus of this book is three fold:

 1. Build a Biblical foundation for persistent, vigorous, and pleasing sessions with God in Christ.

 2. Help our Jewish friends understand Messiah, and to reclaim the reality of true temple sacrifice.

 3. Recognizing the Apostasy, or man's foolish attempts to know God apart from Christ.